-Artificers are the newest kids on the D&D block.
-Using technology to create magic, they are capable of all sorts of wondrous things.
-Here’s how to play an Artificer.
+Artificer is the newest kid on the D&D block.
+Blending technology and magic, they’re capable of wonders.
+Here’s how to play one.

 Spells Spells Spells

 At the end of the day, you’re a spellcaster.
 At the start of the day too.
 That’s the most important thing to remember about how to play an Artificer.
 Sure, you’ve got some pretty fancy class features that will help you share the magical benefits with your friends and party members, but when it all comes down to it, you’ll be casting spells to do what you want most of the time.

 So all the usual spellcasting caveats apply.
 Artificers have a fairly broad list to pick from, so you can decide to focus on combat spells, utility spells, and spells that let you create cool effects or items in the world–but your subclass helps determine in what situations you’ll be casting spells.